wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/integrate-volunteer-management-engagement-cloud-nonprofit/includes/1-introduction.md

-In this module, you will learn how Volunteer Management and Volunteer Engagement integrate with other parts of the Microsoft Cloud for Nonprofit.
+In this module, you will learn how Volunteer Management and Volunteer Engagement integrate with other parts of Microsoft Cloud for Nonprofit.

 After completing this module, you will be able to: